AnyChart/docs.anychart.com/Basic_Charts/Marimekko_Chart/Mekko_Chart.md

 Most types of series in AnyChart can be drawn both in horizontal and vertical orientation: [Vertical Charts (Overview)](../Vertical/Overview).

-Here is the information about creating Vertical Mekko Chart:
+Here is the information about creating Vertical Mekko Charts:

 * [Vertical Mekko](../Vertical/Mekko_Chart)
 * [Vertical Mosaic](../Vertical/Mosaic_Chart)